cpeytier/OIC_Process_Labs/Lab1.md

 We will now implement a Business Rule and add dynamic behavior to our form

-You need to select the “*Estimated Cost*” component on your form by clicking on it.
+You need to select the â€œ*Estimated Cost*â€ component on your form by clicking on it.

 We want our form to *hide the validation field if the amount is less than 2000*,